MartinKovachev/My-Info/README.md

-# hello-world
+# Biography
-My first repository
+Martin Kovachev
+Web developer

-Hello to everyone,
+Hello Reader :),
-my name is Martin and I am an enthusiastic who would like to improve his skills in programming over new horizonts.
-My main abilities are front-end developing and a a lot of back-end programming.
-My aim is to create something really amazing in the near future.
-Have a nice and smiley day :).
+My name is Martin and I am an enthusiastic (in many aspects such as swimming, football, table tennis, fitness...) and a web developer who would like to improve his skills in programming over new horizonts in his professional and spare time.
+My main abilities are front-end and  a lot of back-end programming (ASP.NET Core, Angular 2+, ReactJS, JScript and so on...).
+My aims are to create something that people will love to use daily, will be handy and under the hood will be written a lot of nice and beautiful code.
+Have a nice and smiley day from me :).